dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 ## Return large collections

-A web page shouldn't load an arbitrary number of rows.
+A webpage shouldn't load an arbitrary number of rows.
 When returning a collection of objects, consider whether it could lead to performance issues.
-Determine if the design could produce the following symptoms:
+Determine if the design could produce the following poor outcomes:

 * <xref:System.OutOfMemoryException> or high memory consumption
-* Thread pool starvation (<xref:System.Collections.Generic.IAsyncEnumerable%601>)
+* Thread pool starvation (see the following remarks on <xref:System.Collections.Generic.IAsyncEnumerable%601>)
 * Slow response times
 * Frequent garbage collection